twocaretcat/astro-snapshot/README.md

 Generate screenshots of your [Astro] pages automatically at build time with **Astro Snapshot**.
 Perfect for creating social images, content previews, dynamic icons, and more!

-This integration was inspired by a similar plugin I wrote for [Gatsby] called [Gatsby Plugin: Component to Image] and [astro-selfie].
-Compared to astro-selfie, this integration exposes a lot more configuration options that allow you to completely customize how images are generated.
+This integration was inspired by [astro-selfie] and a similar plugin I wrote for [Gatsby] called [Gatsby Plugin: Component to Image].
+Compared to astro-selfie, this integration exposes a lot more configuration options which allow you to completely customize how images are generated.

 ### Features

-- **🚀 Works with any page** : Generate one or more images from any valid Astro page
+- **🧩 Framework agnostic**: Generate one or more images from any valid Astro page
-  - Not limited by presets or available integration options like other solutions
+  - Unlike other integrations for generating social images, not limited to preset layouts
-  - Not limited by types of JSX elements or CSS properties supported by [Satori]
+  - Unlike [Satori], not limited to certain types of JSX elements or CSS properties
   - Use whatever front-end framework you want
-- **📷 Configurable output filetypes**: Generate PNG, JPEG, or WebP images with arbitrary dimensions
-  - Formats are automatically detected from the file extension
-  - Pass though options to [Puppeteer] for precise control of image quality, encoding speed, and more
-- **📂 Customizable output paths**: Full control over paths of the generated images
+- **📸 Customizable outputs**: Full control over the generated images
-  - Save images to the `public` directory to include them in the build, unprocessed
+  - Generate multiple images per page with different configurations
-  - Save images to the `dist` directory if you don't want to include theme in source control
+  - Save images to `public`, `dist`, `src`, or any other directory
-  - Save them in the `src` dir for further compression or importing into components*
-  - Or save them somewhere else, your choice
+  - Save PNG, JPEG, or WebP images, with the format automatically detected from the output filename
+  - Save images at any resolution
+  - Choose whether to overwrite existing images or skip them
-- **🎛️ Default options**: Reuse the same options for multiple images
+- ⚙️ **Flexible configuration**: Advanced options for power users
-  - Provide defaults for all options and override them on a per-image basis
+  - Define global defaults to keep configs minimal and override them on a per-image basis
+  - Pass through options directly to [Puppeteer] for precise control of the browser, viewport, and screenshot generation process
 - 🔧 **TypeScript support**: Full type safety for all options and functions
-  - No need to worry about typos or incorrect config values
+  - Import types from the package to make sure your config is correct
+  - Install the package from JSR for use with TypeScript-native runtimes like Deno

 ### Use cases

 - **🏞️ Social images**: Use your existing front-end components to generate [Open Graph] images and/or Twitter cards for your blog posts or other content
-- **📰 Content previews**: Generate screenshots of your website for use in documentation, marketing materials
+- **📰 Content previews**: Generate screenshots of your website for use in documentation, marketing materials, etc.
 - **🖼️ Favicons**: Dynamically generate favicons for your website

 ### How it works